Forecast-it/API/sections/DeletedData.md

+# Deleted data
+In this section you can find all endpoints for deleted data such as deleted time registrations and deleted tasks.

-# Deleted Time registrations
+## Deleted Time registrations

-## Get all deleted time registrations in your company
+### Get all deleted time registrations in your company

 - `GET v4/time_regisrations/deleted` - Returns all deleted time registrations in a paginated response.